 Innovation can help mitigate methane emissions, Lords inquiry hears

-Farmers can take steps now to reduce methane emissions, and technology is in the pipeline to help them, UK Agri-Tech Centre tells Lords.
+Farmers can take steps now to reduce methane emissions, and technology is in the pipeline to help them, the UK Agri-Tech Centre tells Lords.

-UK Agri-Tech Centre CEO, Phil Bicknell gave evidence to the House of Lords environment and climate change committee as part of their inquiry on methane.
+The UK Agri-Tech Centre CEO, Phil Bicknell gave evidence to the House of Lords environment and climate change committee as part of their inquiry on methane.
 The UK Agri-Tech Centre has published reports on potential actions farmers can take to reduce emissions and innovation pipeline that will help the livestock sector reach net zero.
 The Centre is involved in trials and projects aimed at reducing methane emissions through breeding, such as the low-methane sheep project, and feed additives, such as the “Dancing with Daffodils” project.

-UK Agri-Tech Centre CEO, Phil Bicknell said:
+The UK Agri-Tech Centre CEO, Phil Bicknell said:

 “It is important to remember that livestock production systems are diverse and that ruminant animals don’t just emit methane: they are valuable because they take low-quality feed, such as grass, and turn it into a high-quality and nutrient-dense product.